Want to boost your energy for a more productive workday? Here are 10 simple strategies to eat, energise and elevate…

 1. Get off the blood sugar roller coaster

 Did you know that consuming just two 300ml sugary drinks each day would end up as a huge 22 kilograms of sugar in one year?
-Whilst it may be tempting to rely on sugar to improve alertness, many options can result in blood sugar highs and lows.
+Whilst it may be tempting to rely on high sugar options to improve alertness, many options can result in blood sugar highs and lows.
 Low blood sugar can lead to energy slumps, lack of concentration, irritability and may stimulate further cravings for sugary ‘quick fix’ foods.

 - Wholegrain toast (carbohydrate + fibre) and poached egg (fat + protein) = slow-release energy

-- White toast (carbohydrate) and jam (carbohydrate) = fast-release energy
+- White toast (carbohydrate) and jam (carbohydrate) = fast release energy

 3. Protein – little and often

 Protein has satiating properties and is required for the growth and maintenance of muscle mass, both of which play a role in maintaining a healthy body weight.
 Whilst we don’t all need a high protein diet, we should aim to spread consumption throughout the day by incorporating it at each meal.

 Try lean meat, fish, low-fat dairy products, eggs, tofu, tempeh, beans, lentils, chickpeas, nuts and seeds.